danielatuia/manual_testing_portofolio/Final Project/README.md

 For failed tests, bugs have been created in Jira with a priority level set:
 - for the *From* and *To* fields date format is not dd-mm-yyyy
 - user can save action when *From* and *To* fields input is a future date

+API tests are executed in Postman based on the checklist mentioned above.
+The collection used can be found here:

+Regression Testing is executed after the bugs are fixed, to confirm that changes in the code has not affected the existing features and the functionalities work fine.

+## 1.7.
+Test Completion phase